 IF THE SHROUD DEPICTS JESUS THERE WOULD BE SOME DECOMPOSITION

-The Christians think that Jesus was buried in the Shroud for nearly three days and during this time the image appeared on the cloth.
-Jesus predicted he would be three days and three nights in the heart of the earth.
+Christians believe that Jesus was buried in the Shroud for nearly three days, and during this time the image appeared on the cloth.
+Jesus predicted that he would be three days and three nights in the heart of the earth.

 The Christian view is, "The way the Jews reckoned days leaves Jesus being in the grave one day and two nights.
 This is not three days but a day and a half!"
-Whether it is that short or longer the fact remains that there is no way to prove Jesus rose on the third day whatever that means.
-When the gospels say that the tomb was found empty on Sunday morning there is no hint that anybody said they knew when Jesus left the tomb.
+Whether it is that short or longer, the fact remains that there is no way to prove Jesus rose on the third day, whatever that means.
+When the Gospels say that the tomb was found empty on Sunday morning, there is no hint that anybody knew when Jesus left the tomb.
 He could have been gone as soon as the stone was closed.
-Thus the prophecy whether it means part of three days or three full days is a trick.
-A prophecy that predicts something uncheckable is a fake.
-Jesus was definitely a false prophet and the early believers made a slip that showed how gullible the first generation of Christians actually was.
-Religion blinded them so they could not see the obvious.
+Thus, the prophecy—whether it means part of three days or three full days—is a trick.
+A prophecy that predicts something that is impossible to check is a fake.
+Jesus was definitely a false prophet, and the early believers made a slip that showed how gullible the first generation of Christians actually was.
+Religion blinded them, so they could not see the obvious.

 We will approach the Shroud assuming that Jesus did stay in the tomb until Sunday morning.

-The Christians might say that the lack of decomposition is a miracle.
+Christians might say that the lack of decomposition is a miracle.
 It is wrong to use miracles as explanations for mysteries or to get around facts one does not like.
-The sensible Christians go in search of evidence to show their belief in miracles is justified.
+Sensible Christians go in search of evidence to show that their belief in miracles is justified.
 They do not guess that a miracle has happened.
 They only consider miracles when somebody has experienced a possible miracle and claims a miracle happened.
 But do such Christians exist?

 Conclusion